MONTREAL, February 2, 2014 /PRNewswire/ --

-As Belgium prepares to become the first country in the world to enact a law permitting euthanasia of children, Jessica Saba, 4, of Lachine, Quebec Canada asks the King of Belgium to refuse to sign the legislation.
+As Belgium prepares to become the first country in the world to enact a law permitting euthanasia for children, Jessica Saba, 4, of Lachine, Quebec, Canada asks the King of Belgium to refuse to sign the legislation.

 "For the sake of the children, please do not sign the Euthanasia Bill," Jessica pleads in the video released on February 2.

 Jessica was born in Montreal, Canada in May 2009 with a severe cardiac malformation: a completely blocked valve and underdeveloped ventricle.
 She would have survived for only a few hours or days without a series of cardiac interventions, which were performed at Montreal's Children's Hospital.
 At six days, her valve was unblocked and gradually her underdeveloped ventricle began to form.
 If Jessica had been born in a country where pediatric euthanasia is permitted, she might have been a candidate for euthanasia and her story would be very different than the one in the video.

 Millions of children are born each year with severe congenital malformations.
 Like Jessica, many of them would be candidates for euthanasia.
 If euthanasia is legalized in Belgium, there is a danger the precedent could lead to the extension of pediatric euthanasia worldwide.
 Currently in Quebec, the government is attempting to pass its own euthanasia law, which is very similar to the law passed in Belgium about 10 years ago.
 The Quebec Human Rights Commission is recommending extension of euthanasia to children.